 For example, arbuscular mycorrhizal symbiosis has been shown to stimulate immune resistance to viruses in plants and certain strains of the soil bacteria Pseudomonas fluorescens have anti-fungal activity that inhibits some plant pathogens, and actinomycetes secrete antibiotics that will keep pathogenic attackers away.

 If pests and diseases start to dominate, it may indicate that the system is out of balance and some aspect needs attention.

 A complex food web includes organisms that consume and degrade a wide range of pollutants under various environmental conditions.
-For example, various bacterial decomposers can break down pesticides and pollutants in soil.
+For example, various bacterial decomposers can break down or immobilise pesticides and pollutants in soil.

 Summary Overview of Soil Ecological Services

 A DEFRA project which reviewed the biological indicators of soil quality for soil monitoring summarised the role of soil biota in the table below.